infotechinc/webrtc-file-share/README.md

 # File Friend

-File Friend is a web app that performs secure, peer-to-peer file transfers that do not pass through any third party.
+File Friend is a web app that performs secure, peer-to-peer file transfers in real time that are not stored by any third party.
+You can also use video chat while transferring files!

+## How Does it Work?

+1. Send an email invite to your friend that you would like to send a file to. (insert screenshot)
+2. Wait for them to connect by clicking the link in the email.
+3. Tell your browser to allow video and microphone access.
+4. Send and receive files!

 ## Getting Started